J95Ortiz/Real-Madrid-Quiz/README.md

 ### NAVIGATION BAR

-The Navigation Bar is very simple as I based the code off the Real Madrid Site I created, but removed the links to the other pages as this would confuse users trying to access parts which haven't been linked at this stage.
+The Navigation Bar is very simple as I based the code off the Real Madrid Site I created, but I removed the links to the other pages as this would confuse users who might try to access pages which haven't been linked at this stage.

 If the User wants to, they can return to the Instructions Page by clicking or tapping on the logo or the text next to it, and this is also communicated to the user on the Results Screen.